Skip to main content

 For a step-by-step walkthrough, see How to Invoice as a Freelancer Without Chasing Late Payments.

 Month end is where weak controls show up.
 Treat it as an internal compliance checkpoint.
 If invoice or credit-note records do not reconcile, assign an owner and a dated decision before the period closes.
-Any VAT-focused checks below are internal controls, not HMRC requirements in these excerpts.
+Any VAT-focused checks below are internal controls, not formal HMRC requirements.

 Run these as internal controls, not as an HMRC-prescribed checklist: